williamwebb/saber/README.md

 Android SharedPreferences wrapper and injector.
 Based on Dart, which was originally based on ButterKnife.

-SharedPreference "injection" library for Android which uses annotation processing to generate code that does direct field assignment of your SharedPreference.
+SharedPreference "injection" library for Android which uses annotation processing to generate code that does direct field assignment of your SharedPreference..

 Usage
 =====